leungkkf/rs-iiif-browser/README.md

 Some ideas are listed below:

-- [ ] Better support for IIIF manifest and image
+- [ ] Better support for IIIF manifest and image.
-- [ ] Support for 3D
+- [ ] Better support for 3D.
 - [ ] Support for IIIF collection and discovery.
+- [ ] Support for virtual keyboard in mobile devices.
 - [ ] ...